OSUKED/ElexonDataPortal/README.md

 * Automatic passing of `APIKey` after client initialisation
 * Shipped with sensible defaults for all remaining parameters

+The full list of data streams that are able to be requested can be found [here](#data-stream-descriptions).
 If you wish to make requests using the raw methods these are available through the `ElexonDataportal.dev.raw` module.

-Further information can be found in the [Quick Start notebook](https://github.com/OSUKED/BMRS-Wrapper-v2/blob/main/nbs/08-quick-start.ipynb).
+Further information can be found in the [Quick Start guide](https://osuked.github.io/ElexonDataPortal/08-quick-start/).

 <br>
 <br>

-### What's Changed in v2.0.0
+### What's Changed in v2

 The latest release of the library includes a full rewrite of the code-base.
-We have endeavoured to make the new API as intuitive as possible but that has required breaking changes from v1.0.0, if you wish to continue using the historic library use `pip install ElexonDataPortal==1.0.4`.
-N.b v1.0.0 will not be maintained going forward, you are advised to change over to v2.0.0+.
+We have endeavoured to make the new API as intuitive as possible but that has required breaking changes from v1, if you wish to continue using the historic library use `pip install ElexonDataPortal==1.0.4`.
+N.b v1 will not be maintained going forward, you are advised to change over to v2.0.0+.

 The key feature changes are: